 The Difference Between Thermal Conductivity and Thermal Impedance

-Thermal Interface Materials (TIMs) are useful for the thermal management in electronic components, as they enhance heat transfer from heat-generating component to heat dissipater, or heat sink.
+Thermal Interface Materials (TIMs) are useful for the thermal management of electronic components, as they enhance heat transfer from heat-generating component to heat dissipater, or heat sink.
 One important aspect when selecting TIM for your application is knowing the materials ability to transfer heat, which is often given by way of thermal conductivity and/or thermal impedance.

 Across industry, manufacturers often publish thermal conductivity in units of Watts/meter-Kelvin as well as thermal impedance in units of °C – inches2 / Watt on their datasheets.
 So, what is the difference between these two, and how should you consider them when selecting a TIM?

 Thermal conductivity is a material property and describes the ability of the given material to conduct heat.
-Therefore, when a material's thermal conductivity is high, the material is better thermal conductor.
+Therefore, when a material's thermal conductivity is high, the material is a better thermal conductor.
 This property is independent of material size, shape or orientation in a homogeneous material, and because of this, thermal conductivity is an idealised value.

 To understand thermal impedance, we must first understand thermal resistance and thermal contact resistance.